csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

         - pick one randomly, remove all points in this cell, then continue
     - stability: rerun search multiple times and look for stable cells / stable cell coverage

-## policy learning
+## reinforcement (policy) learning

 - rather than estimating a treatment effect, find a policy that maximizes some expected utility (e.g. can define utility as the potential outcome $\mathbb E[Y_i(\pi(X_i))]$)
+- in this case, policy is like an intervention

 ## causal discovery

 *Causal discovery aims to identify causal relationships (sometimes under some smoothness / independence assumptions.
-This is often impossible in general.*
+This is often impossible in general.
+Also called causal relation learning, causal search.*

 - overview

-  - basics: conditional indep. checks can only determine graphs up to markov equivalence
+  - **constraint-based algorithms** - conditional indep. checks can only determine graphs up to markov equivalence
-  - test noise distr. of relationships in different directions
+    - *faithfulness* means the statistical dependence between variables estimated from the data does not violate the independence defined by any causal graph which generates the data
+    - ex. peter-clark (PC) algorithm - first learns undirected graph, then detects edge directions and returns an equivalent class
+    - some work tries to work on more general distrs.
+    - some work tries to extend to seeting with unobserved confounders
+  - **score-based algorithms** - replace conditional indep. tests with godness of fit tests (e.g. BIC)
+    - still can only determine graphs up to markov equivalence
+    - optimizing goodness of fit is NP-hard, so often use heuristics such as greedy equivalence search ([chickering, 2002](https://www.jmlr.org/papers/v3/chickering02b.html))
+  - **functional causal models** - assumpe a variable can be written as a function of its direct causes and some noise term
-    - e.g. "functional causal models" (hyavarinen & zhang, 2016) assume additive noise and that $p(E|C)$ can be modeled while $P(C|E)$ cannot
+    - e.g. (hyavarinen & zhang, 2016) assume additive noise and that $p(E|C)$ can be modeled while $P(C|E)$ cannot
-      - e.g. LiNGAM (Shimizu et al., 2006), ANM (Hoyer et al., 2009), PNL (Zhang and Hyvarinen, 2009) and ANM-MM (Hu et al., 2018)
+    - e.g. LiNGAM (Shimizu et al., 2006), ICA-LINGAM - linear relations between different variables and noise
+    - additive noise models ANM (Hoyer et al., 2009) relax the linear restirction
+      - ANM-MM (Hu et al., 2018)
+    - post-nonlinear models PNL (Zhang and Hyvarinen, 2009) expand the functional space with non-linear relations between the variables and the noise
   - many models assume the generating cause distribution $p(C)$ is in som sense "independent" to the mechanism $P(E|C)$
     - e.g. IGCI (Janzing et al., 2012) uses orthogonality in information space to express the independence between the two distributions
     - e.g. KCDC (Mitrovic et al., 2018) uses  invariance of Kolmogorov complexity of conditional distribution